10 rescued as fire breaks out in hotel in central Delhi | Business

 10 rescued as fire breaks out in hotel in central Delhi

 Ten people were rescued after a fire broke out at a hotel in central Delhis Paharganj area early Thursday morning, officials said.
-Ten people were evacuated safely from second and third floors, a senior fire official said, adding that no casualty was reported in the incident.
+The management should also try to rescue people in a safe way.
+Police said that hotel manager Rizwan informed them regarding the fire and a team was rushed to the spot.

 - Country: